San Francisco to Open Nation's First Supervised Drug Site

 “I'm homeless and this is my life and it's not going to just change overnight and I'm going to wake up again tomorrow in the same tent or in the same doorway or under the same random thing that I found on the sidewalk,” said Tiffany Falstich, who is addicted to heroin.
 “I hate being this every day.”

-Halstitch, 26, said she wants to quit drugs but doesn’t know how.
+Halstitch, 26, who moved to San Francisco eight years ago, said she wants to quit drugs but doesn’t know how.

 “I just want to go back to the person I was … before I came here,” she said tearfully.